 Arrive in Souillac, a bustling town with a delightful Romanesque church.
 Soak in the atmosphere of the Café de Paris, where refugee poets and artists congregated during the war.

 Today you have two options, you can start the day with a short taxi ride to St Cyprien and walk through the quiet countryside and past artists’ studios to Les Eyzies-de-Tayac.
 This river valley is the land of the most famous prehistoric sites.
 If you prefer not to take a taxi, you have the option to visit two famous caves : Grotte de Font-de-Gaume and Grotte de Combarelles.
+Important note: both caves are closed on Saturdays, reservations are not possible, limited number of tickets per day, first come first serve.
 You will also have the option for two walks from your hotel, the Circuit des gorges de l'enfer where you’ll explore a bit of the Vezere valley and reach La Grotte du Grand Roc, with its unique rock formations, which resemble coral.
 Or perhaps choose to visit the Village of Tayac, a short easy stroll that can be extended to include a more rigorous walk with a small portion of one of the pilgrimage routes to Santiago de Compostela.

 Explore the Musée National de Préhistoire before departing for home or for other destinations.